Exact Matching of Random Graphs with Constant Correlation: Signatures of correct pairs of vertices

 \subsection{Overlap between neighborhoods of a typical vertex in the child graphs}

 Let the graphs $G_0$, $G$, and $G'$ be given by the correlated Erd\H{o}s--R\'enyi graph model with parameters $n, p, \alpha$ as defined in Section~\ref{sec:model}.
 That is, $G_0$ is a $G(n,q)$ Erd\H{o}s--R\'enyi graph, where $q := \frac{p}{1-\alpha}$.
 Conditional on $G_0$, the subgraph $G$ is obtained by removing every edge of $G_0$ independently with probability $\alpha$, and $G'$ is a conditionally i.i.d.\ copy of $G$.
 Fix $m \in \N$.
 For $l \in [m]$, $s \in \{-1,1\}^l$, and $i \in [n]$, let $T_s^l(i,G)$ denote the set $T_s^l$ of vertices constructed in {\tt VertexSignature}$(G,i,m)$ (Algorithm~\ref{alg:ver-sig}); similarly, let $T_s^l(i,G')$ and $T_s^l(i,G_0)$ denote the sets constructed by Algorithm~\ref{alg:ver-sig} when the input graph is $G'$ and $G_0$ respectively.
-Recall that collections $\typ$ of vertices of the parent graph $G_0$ were decribed in Definition~\ref{def:jo13ig013gh031hg0a2}.
+Recall that collections $\typ$ of vertices of the parent graph $G_0$ were described in Definition~\ref{def:jo13ig013gh031hg0a2}.
+In what follows, $\p_0$ denotes the probability conditional on an instance of $G_0$.